Ph.D. Cognitive Neuroscience, 2015 – Dartmouth College

 B.S.
 Psychology, 2008 – University of New Mexico

 Rob Chavez joined the faculty at the University of Oregon as an Assistant Professor of Psychology in 2017.
-He received a Bachelor of Science in Psychology from the University of New Mexico, a Ph.D. in Cognitive Neuroscience from Dartmouth College, and completed a post-doctoral fellowship at Ohio State University.
 He is interested in how our brains build representations of our sense of self and the social environment and how we use these representations to guide our behavior in the real world.
 He is also interested in predictive modeling and computational methods in digital social science.

 Undergraduate research assistants are recruited on an ongoing basis.
 Please see our Diversity & Values page for more information about our commitments to and information about opportunities for BIPOC students and other underrepresented minorities.
-Given the multidisciplinary nature of our work, we welcome students from all fields of study including but not limited to Psychology, Computer & Information Science, Mathematics, and Biology.
-If you are interested in joining the lab as an RA, please email Professor Chavez with inquires and specific information about your interests in joining us.
+Given the multidisciplinary nature of our work, we welcome students from all fields of study including but not limited to Psychology, Neuroscience, Computer & Information Science, Mathematics, and Human Physiology.
+If you are interested in joining the lab as an RA, please email Dr. Chavez with inquires and specific information about your interests in joining us.

 Youri is a senior majoring in psychology and human physiology and honors student in Psychology.
 Post-graduation, his dream is to attend medical school and work in public/global health.
 He would like to further aid those in impoverished communities, especially by building further infrastructure so that all humans may receive access to healthcare.
 Youri says that psychology helps him understand humans and manners in which to better the world.

 Faith currently holds a post-baccalaureate position to further develop familiarity in the skills used to evaluate the self-other distinction.
 She is interested in using multimodal imaging and computational methods to look at the dynamics and physiological differences in how our brains distinguish and represent the concept of self from other individuals.
 She plans on pursuing a PhD in the field of Social Cognitive Neuroscience, is often found in a coffee shop, and is obsessed with finding waterfalls.